madetech/handbook/benefits/friday_lunch.md

 Few rules:

 * One of the directors will pick-up the tab for lunch.
 If we're not around, somebody with a company card should be able to cover lunch, or it can be put through as an expense claim.
-When expensing Friday, choose the ‘Staff Meals’ account.
+When expensing Friday lunch, choose the ‘Staff Meals’ account.

 * Generally we want everyone to eat together but if we go to a restaurant which excludes certain people like non-meateaters, meateaters and folk with other dietary requirements then a second option may be chosen and expensed.
 The majority of our restaurant list is friendly to all requirements :)